antfu/antfu.me/pages/posts/ai-qrcode-101.md

 ### Manually Editing and Inpainting

-The ultimate solutions is indeed to manually edit the output image.
-You can use editing tools like Photoshop combined with inpainting to fine tune every part of the imaged image.
+The ultimate solution is indeed to manually edit the output image.
+You can use editing tools like Photoshop combined with inpainting to fine-tune every part of the imaged image.
+It might require a lot of effort, we'd generally recommend focusing on tweaking the generation first before going to this step.
 More details can be found in [this post](/posts/ai-qrcode-refine).